utdata/icj-cli-tools/lectures/MovingAround.md

 * hit `g` to go the the top
 * hit `q` to quit

 Moving around the man pages is frustrating at first.
 There are [online versions](http://man.cx/) of these, but the `man` command doesn't need the internet.
-Those files are already on your computer.
+These files are already on your computer.

-Man pages are useful to figure out the **flags** for commands, so you can learn that `ls -lt` will give you that long list sorted in order of time, most-recently modified at top.
+Man pages are useful to figure out the options or **flags** for commands, so you can learn that `ls -lt` will give you that long list sorted in order of time, most-recently modified at top.

 ## -h for help